ilias404/HTB-Sherlocks/CrownJewel-2/README.md

 # Task 4: When was the newly dumped database considered complete and ready for use?

-The database dump is considered complete and ready for use once it is detached by the database engine and marked ready to use.
+The database dump is considered complete and ready for use once it is detached by the database engine.

 <img width="1292" height="409" alt="image" src="https://github.com/user-attachments/assets/2a29920e-9da5-4f28-9bb7-e9883d76178b" />